 By the end of the junior year and in consultation with the chair, each student defines a field of special competence (e.g., religion and social change, religious art, Buddhist studies, anthropological approaches to religion, Jewish studies, women and religion, and mysticism and philosophy).
 Before graduating, students must complete three courses relevant to this field.
 These courses need not be in Religious Studies.
 For example, a student whose field of special competence is religion and film can satisfy this requirement with film courses from Culture and Media; another student who focuses on religion in the Americas can satisfy the requirement by taking courses in the history or literature of the Americas.

-Students interested in Religious Studies within the context of a Liberal Arts degree can work with their advisor and the program Director to design a course sequence.
-An example of a guided area of study for Liberal Arts majors can be found on the Curriculum page.
+Students interested in Religious Studies within the context of a Liberal Arts degree (BA or BS Liberal Arts) can work with their advisor and the program director to design a course sequence.
+An example of a self-designed major can be found on the Curriculum page.
 Students

 not majoring in Liberal Arts can minor in Religious Studies.